rrthomas/nancy/README.md

 Nancy expands a template file as follows:

-1. Scan the text for commands.
-Expand any arguments to the command, run each command, and replace the command by the result, eliding any final newline.
-(This elision may look tricky, but it almost always does what you want, and makes `$include` behave better in various contexts.)
+1. Scan the file for commands.
+Expand any arguments to the command, run each command, and replace the command by the result.
-2. Output the resultant text.
+2. Output the result.

 A command takes the form `$COMMAND` or `$COMMAND{ARGUMENT, ...}`.

+Nancy treats its input as 8-bit ASCII, but command names and other punctuation only use the 7-bit subset.
+This means that any text encoding that is a superset of 7-bit ASCII can be used, such as UTF-8.

 ### Built-in commands